Candarin/JornForFoundryVTT/README.md

 # JornForFoundryVTT
-Jorn world mod for DnD5e on Foundry
+Jorn world mod for the DnD5e system on Foundry VTT